lachlan-ibm/ibmvia_autoconf/docs/examples.rst

 This configuration example will demonstrate how administrators can set up a "pipeline" of configuration steps to build out a deployment.
-This is especially useful in staged (development/production) environments where a Verify Access deployment might be tested in several different sandboxed environments before it is pushed to a production environment.
+This is especially useful in staged (development/production) environments where a Verify Identity Access deployment might be tested in several different sandboxed environments before it is pushed to a production environment.

-This workflow builds on a configuration snapshot (golden image), which can be used to scale out a Verify Access deployment.
-The first steps involve completing steps which are required for all environments, such as accepting EULA, activating Verify Access modules, or importing static resources such as JavaScript mapping rules/HTML template files.
-Once this configuration has been completed, the generated snapshot file can be reused to bootstrap Verify Access deployments in downstream environments.
+This workflow builds on a configuration snapshot (golden image), which can be used to scale out a Verify Identity Access deployment.
+The first steps involve completing steps which are required for all environments, such as accepting EULA, activating Verify Identity Access modules, or importing static resources such as JavaScript mapping rules/HTML template files.
+Once this configuration has been completed, the generated snapshot file can be reused to bootstrap Verify Identity Access deployments in downstream environments.

 Base Snapshot
 _____________
-This configuration will accept the EULA, activate the modules of Verify Access and enable OIDC authentication to the management interface.
+This configuration will accept the EULA, activate the modules of Verify Identity Access and enable OIDC authentication to the management interface.

 To run this configuration you should define the following properties:

 .. code-block:: bash

-   export ISVA_CONFIG_YAML=golden_base_image.yaml
+   export IVIA_CONFIG_YAML=golden_base_image.yaml
-   export ISVA_MGMT_BASE_URL="https://192.168.42.101"
+   export IVIA_MGMT_BASE_URL="https://192.168.42.101"
-   export ISVA_MGMT_USER=admin
+   export IVIA_MGMT_USER=admin
-   export ISVA_MGMT_PWD=betterThanPassw0rd
+   export IVIA_MGMT_PWD=betterThanPassw0rd
-   export ISVA_MGMT_OLD_PWD=admin
+   export IVIA_MGMT_OLD_PWD=admin
-   export ISVA_BASE_CODE="webseal activation code" export ISVA_AAC_CODE="access control activation code" export ISVA_FED_CODE="federations activation code"
+   export IVIA_BASE_CODE="webseal activation code" export IVIA_AAC_CODE="access control activation code" export IVIA_FED_CODE="federations activation code"

 .. include:: ../examples/snapshot_pipeline/base_image.yaml